How to Detect Problems in Your Marketing Communications Channels: What is Customer Acquisition Cost

 There are direct and indirect ways to I prove CAC.
 Direct — optimized targeting, improved tracking (investing into clicks data), partnerships.
 Indirect — many marketing campaigns focused on improving CAC based on content management (blogs, social media) to ads.

-To make it more clear both for you and Madison, we’ll describe these and some other ways to improve SaaS in more detail.
+To clarify both for you and Madison, we’ll describe these and other ways to improve SaaS in more detail.

 There is always a dilemma: acquire an entirely new audience or retarget those who already interacted with your product and try to prove your value again.

-We claim that retargeting is much cheaper and better for customer engagement.
+We claim that retargeting is much cheaper and better for customer engagement strategy.
 Why?

-When you show your ads to the audience that already interacted with you, the chance of a higher conversion rate, these people already saw your ads, more than that: they probably even explored your product, but for some reason left.
-Retargeting can help you to remind of yourself and nurture these leads to a purchase.
+When you show your ads to an audience that already interacted with you, the chance of a higher conversion rate, these people already saw your ads.
+More than that: they probably even explored your product but, for some reason, left.
+Retargeting can help you to remind yourself and nurture these leads to a purchase.

 Sounds obvious, but still, not all companies adhere to this principle.
 Madison’s isn’t an exception.

 Only one out of 10 hypotheses succeed.
-So, how can you be sure that the campaign that you’ve launched without testing will gain money instead of spoiling your marketing budget?
+So, how can you be sure the campaign you’ve launched without testing will gain money instead of spoiling your marketing budget?

 Recently, we tested the positioning of a new feature.
 We launched 12 offers options, and now we use this one that had a higher CTR as a positioning.

-Try launching several ad campaigns on Facebook or use Dashly A/B tests in case you need to test your offers directly on your website.
+Launch several ad campaigns on Facebook or use Dashly A/B tests if you need to test your offers directly on your website.

-Usually, you can’t have the same value proposition for two different segments.
+Usually, you can’t have the same value proposition for two segments.

 As the value of your product differs from segment to segment, you need to create several offers and use this on relevant audiences.
 Otherwise, you risk spoiling your budget and not acquiring anyone at all.